rmorriscpux/slot_game/README.md

 Repository for a simple 3-reel slot machine.
 This site app stores users and the last 10 games played for each user.

+Built with Django 2.2 using Python version 3.9.5.

 ## To Do List
 - Styling
   - ~~Add game rules to the main game page.~~